mockoon/mockoon/packages/cli/README.md

 You can access environment variables in your routes' responses by using the [`{{getEnvVar 'VARIABLE_NAME'}}` templating helper](https://mockoon.com/docs/latest/variables/environment-variables/).
 By default, only the environment variables prefixed with `MOCKOON_` are available, for example, `MOCKOON_MY_VARIABLE`.

 You can customize the prefix with the `--env-vars-prefix` flag.
 For example, if you set `--env-vars-prefix CUSTOM_PREFIX_`, you will be able to access the environment variable `CUSTOM_PREFIX_MY_VARIABLE` in your routes' responses.
 To disable the prefix, set it to an empty string: `--env-vars-prefix ''` or `--env-vars-prefix=`.

+The prefix is also enforced when writing environment variables through the admin API: keys that do not start with the prefix are automatically prepended with it.
+When the prefix is empty, writes through the admin API are rejected to prevent arbitrary environment variable modifications (e.g. `PATH`, `NODE_OPTIONS`).

 #### Disabling routes